tatcn8/bnb_finance_ted/README.md

 # Finance on Rails
-## By Ted Tash as part of General Assembly's Software Engineering Bootcamp
+## By Ted Tash as part of BNB's Apprentice Program

 ### Description:
 **The purpose of this app is to:**